Efficient planet formation by pebble accretion in ALMA rings: Results

-In \fg{a_t_default}, we show the evolution trajectories of growing protoplanets.
-The colour of the trajectory line indicates the inclination of the embryos.
-The first planet keeps a low inclination, while the inclination and eccentricity of other planetesimals are excited by dynamical friction.
-The cyan background corresponds to the density of planetesimals, in which the protoplanet (trajectory lines) are not included.
-The semimajor axes of planetesimals are expanding.
-Overall, in phase II, the biggest protoplanet stays closer to the mid-plane region and stirs up the newly formed planetesimals.
-The ring mass still grows but the growth rate becomes lower, since this protoplanet accretes from the ring significantly.
+\hjch{In \fg{a_t_default}, we show the evolution trajectories of growing protoplanets.
+The colour of the trajectory line indicates the inclination of the embryos., the first planet keeps a low inclination, while the inclination and eccentricity of other planetesimals are excited.
+The cyan background corresponds to the density of planetesimals, in which the protoplanet (trajectory lines) are not included. the semimajor axes of planetesimals are expanding).
+Overall, in phase II, t}{The first planet keeps a low inclination in phase II, while the inclination and eccentricity of other planetesimals keep increasing (\fg{ei_m}, see also \fg{a_t_default} where the radial distribution of planetesimals are expanding).} The biggest protoplanet stays closer to the mid-plane region and stirs up the newly formed planetesimals.
+The ring mass still grows but the growth rate becomes lower \hjadd{(middle panel of \fg{stage})}, since this protoplanet accretes from the ring significantly.